jh3nd3rs0n/jargyle/README.md

     SETTING VALUE SYNTAXES:

-      CLIENT_FIREWALL_RULE_FIELDS:

-        firewallRuleAction=FIREWALL_RULE_ACTION
+      FIREWALL_ACTIONS:

+        ALLOW

+        DENY

+      GENERAL_RULE_CONDITIONS:

+        clientAddress=ADDRESS|ADDRESS1-ADDRESS2|regex:REGULAR_EXPRESSION
-            Specifies the action to take.
-This field starts a new client firewall rule.
+            Specifies the client address

-        clientAddressRange=ADDRESS|ADDRESS1-ADDRESS2|regex:REGULAR_EXPRESSION
+        socksServerAddress=ADDRESS|ADDRESS1-ADDRESS2|regex:REGULAR_EXPRESSION
-            Specifies the address range for the client address
+            Specifies the SOCKS server address the client connected to

-        socksServerAddressRange=ADDRESS|ADDRESS1-ADDRESS2|regex:REGULAR_EXPRESSION
+      GENERAL_RULE_RESULTS:

+        clientFacingSocketSetting=SOCKET_SETTING
-            Specifies the address range for the SOCKS server address
+            Specifies the socket setting for the client-facing socket

-        logAction=LOG_ACTION
+        firewallAction=FIREWALL_ACTION
+            Specifies the firewall action to take

+        firewallActionAllowLimit=INTEGER_BETWEEN_0_AND_2147483647
+            Specifies the limit on the number of simultaneous instances of the rule's firewall action ALLOW

+        firewallActionAllowLimitReachedLogAction=LOG_ACTION
-            Specifies the logging action to take if the firewall rule is applied
+            Specifies the logging action to take if the limit on the number of simultaneous instances of the rule's firewall action ALLOW has been reached

-      CLIENT_ROUTING_RULE_FIELDS:

-        routingRule=
-            This field starts a new client routing rule

-        clientAddressRange=ADDRESS|ADDRESS1-ADDRESS2|regex:REGULAR_EXPRESSION
+        firewallActionLogAction=LOG_ACTION
-            Specifies the address range for the client address
+            Specifies the logging action to take if the firewall action is applied

-        socksServerAddressRange=ADDRESS|ADDRESS1-ADDRESS2|regex:REGULAR_EXPRESSION
-            Specifies the address range for the SOCKS server address

         routeId=ROUTE_ID
-            Specifies the ID for a route.
-This field can be specified multiple times for each ID for a route.
+            Specifies the ID for a route

+        routeIdSelectionLogAction=LOG_ACTION
+            Specifies the logging action to take if a route ID is selected from the list of the route IDs

         routeIdSelectionStrategy=SELECTION_STRATEGY
             Specifies the selection strategy for the next route ID to use from the list of route IDs

-        logAction=LOG_ACTION
-            Specifies the logging action to take if a route is selected from the list of route IDs

-      FIREWALL_RULE_ACTIONS:

-        ALLOW

-        DENY

       LOG_ACTIONS: